If I am already comfortable with squatting on a toilet rim, what benefit does the Lillipad provide?

 When comparing cost consider functionality, note too that the Lillipad already includes delivery in the price.

-The Lillipads are proudly made in New Zealand, in a workshop — not a sweatshop : )
+The Lillipads are proudly made in New Zealand, in a workshop — not a sweatshop or plastics factory : )

 The plans for sale on the order page offer a great, very affordable, DIY alternative to the Lillipad.